appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-github-actions.md

 2. Create a directory called `.github/workflows` in the root of the repo.

-3. Create a workflow `yaml` file in the `workflows` directory with an appropriate name, for example, `.github/workflows/deploy-appsmith.yaml`.
+3. Create a workflow `yaml` file in the `workflows` directory with an appropriate name, for example, `deploy-appsmith.yaml`.

 4. In the `deploy-appsmith.yaml` file, add the following code to enable automatic deployment of changes to your Appsmith application.

 <dd>

-Replace the `curl` command with the command provided by Appsmith.
+Replace the `curl` command with the command provided by Appsmith(as mentioned in step 4 of section 1).

 ```yaml
 name: appsmith-cd  # Workflow name